Italy: Economy

 The Banca Monte dei Paschi di Siena is the world's oldest or second oldest bank in continuous operation, depending on the definition, and the fourth-largest Italian commercial and retail bank.
 Italy has a strong cooperative sector with the largest share in the EU of the population (4.5%) employed by a cooperative.
 The Val d'Agri area, Basilicata, hosts the largest onshore hydrocarbon field in Europe.
 Moderate natural gas reserves, mainly in the Po Valley and offshore under the Adriatic, have been discovered and constitute the country's most important mineral resource.
 Italy is one of the world's leading producers of pumice, pozzolana, and feldspar.
 Another notable resource is marble, especially the famous white Carrara marble from Tuscany.

 Italy is part of a monetary union, the eurozone, which represents around 330 million citizens, and of the European single market, which represents more than 500 million consumers.
 Several domestic commercial policies are determined by agreements among EU members and EU legislation.
 Italy joined the common European currency, the euro, in 2002.
 Its monetary policy is set by the European Central Bank.

 Italy was hit by the 2008 financial crisis, which exacerbated structural problems.
 After strong GDP growth of 5–6% per year from the 1950s to the early 1970s, and a progressive slowdown in the 1980–90s, the country stagnated in the 2000s.
 Political efforts to revive growth with massive government spending produced a severe rise in public debt, which stood at over 132% of GDP in 2017; the second highest in the EU, after Greece.
 The largest portion of Italian public debt is owned by national subjects, a major difference between Italy and Greece, and the level of household debt is much lower than the OECD average.

 A gaping north–south divide is a major factor of socio-economic weakness; there is a huge difference in official income between northern and southern regions and municipalities.
 The richest province, Alto Adige-South Tyrol, earns 152% of the national GDP per capita, while the poorest region, Calabria, earns 61%.
 The unemployment rate (11%) is above the eurozone average, but the disaggregated figure is 7% in the north and 19% in the south.
-The youth unemployment rate (32% in 2018) is extremely high.
+The median disposable income was $27,949 per year in 2021 (PPP).
+The youth unemployment rate fell to around 20% in 2025, but remained substantially above the eurozone average.
+To address labour demand, the Meloni government approved the Decreto Flussi, setting quotas for the legal entry of 452,000 non-EU workers between 2023 and 2025.